- Current Location

 Originally opened in 1987 as Joe Robbie Stadium, The NFL’s Miami Dolphins and UM’s Miami Hurricanes now call the Hard Rock Stadium their home.
 Located in Miami, Florida, the Hard Rock Stadium is also the annual site for the Orange Bowl and is slated to host Super Bowl LIV in 2020.
 Aside from sporting events, the stadium also hosts some of the most popular musical artists including Jay Z, Justin Timberlake, Taylor Swift, the Eagles, and The Black Eyes Peas.

-While in Miami, watch the NBA’s Miami Heat make a full court press at the American Airline Arena, or visit the BBT Center in Sunrise, FL to see the NHL’s Florida Panthers shoot the winning puck.
+While in Miami, watch the NBA’s Miami Heat make a full court press at the FTX Arena, or visit the FLA Live Arena in Sunrise, FL to see the NHL’s Florida Panthers shoot the winning puck.
 Check out the NBA's Orlando Magic and ECHL's Orlando Solar Bears at the Amway Center in Orlando, central Florida's premier destination for sports and entertainment.

 Osceola Heritage Park